null

 When choosing what equipment to purchase, there’s a lot to consider.
 One of the first questions to ask yourself is, “What’s the goal of the workout?”
 Are your clients trying to lose weight, gain strength, increase energy, etc.?
 Are you purchasing equipment just for yourself or for your clients?
 In other words, can it be used by individuals new to exercise and the elite?
 There’s more to consider, but let’s skip to the punch line: You’ll likely want a multi-use tool like the YBell Neo for any of the following goals you have in mind.

 YBell is a four-in-one piece of fitness equipment that grants a ton of variety to all, no matter what the goal of the workout is.
 YBell is an intricately designed tool that combines a kettlebell, dumbbell, double-grip medicine ball, and push-up stand all in one.
 By simply changing your grip, you’re changing the weight distribution and the type of tool you’re using it as.
-Not only that, when you combine two YBells, it opens up a whole new category of fitness and athleticism.
+Not only that, but when you combine two YBells, it opens up a whole new category of fitness and athleticism.
 The impressively designed YBell has a lot to offer.

 Create endless workouts with this one piece of equipment.